mysteryt0ur/di-workshop-01-intro-to-p5/README.md

 ```

 **What does background do?**
+identifies the colour of the background
 **What happens if you change the order of the letters in background?
 What does
 this tell you about how the computer uses them?**
+Not Sure
 **What happens if you change the number of letters?**
+the colours are blended together accordingly
 **What happens if you change the letters for different ones?**
+it has to be R,G,B as these are the three colours in every pixel
 # Sketch B

 Open the `part-b` sketch in your browser, and open `part-b/sketch.js` in your